Theory of Everything

 Divide and Conquer

-Since the collection of theories have been selected for the “42 Effect Theory.”
+A collection of theories have been selected for the experimental “42 Effect Theory.”
 The next step is to determine the essential components each one of the theories for the desired outcome.
 This next step is the most crucial component of the research process since the function of sociology, as of every science, is to reveal that which is hidden.
 The objective is to uncover the hidden impediments not previously concentrated on by past researchers that could lead to sustainable change and transformation in our current society and the evangelical community.

 The conclusion is not definite that the amalgamate of social theories will prove to be effective, but this is a good start.
 Besides, any solution is better than just 42.